-A public RCC briefing is held each Thursday at 1300 hours during the flood control and fish passage seasons, in the U.S. Custom House, Portland, Oregon.
-RCC also participates in meetings of the TMT throughout the year that recommends river operations to implement the BiOps and other recommendations from fish interests.
+The RCC participates in meetings of the TMT throughout the year that recommends river operations to implement the BiOps and other recommendations from fish interests.
+These meetings are held in the Corps' Northwestern Division office in Portland, Oregon, and are open to the public.
 Corps representatives are available at these meetings to discuss the latest weather and runoff forecasts, as well as fish, hydrologic, water quality, and power information to assist in the planning of upcoming operations for fish passage.
 Fish operation recommendations are evaluated by the Corps to determine impact on overall system operations.
 The Corps also coordinates with NMFS and USFWS to meet ESA requirements for listed species.

-1.9.1 Agency Responsibilities.
+1.9.1.
+Agency Responsibilities.